wisdomch15/wisdomch15.github.io/packetsniffing.md

 - I was able to see HTTP requests in plaintext.
 - Usernames and passwords over HTTP can be intercepted.
 - This demonstrates why HTTPS is critical.

+CONCLUSION

+Packet sniffing helps analysts understand normal vs. suspicious traffic.
+This lab showed me how to capture and analyze traffic using Wireshark and tcpdump.